 I wish the Centre adds a new gallery that showcases the history of headhunting and the spiritual beliefs behind it, as one of the dark tourism products.

 In normal days, Murut Cultural Centre isn’t an exciting place to visit, and guided tour is not available.
-Therefore, the best time to visit is during Kalimaran Festival, which is celebrated on 31st March every year (hope they will resume it in 2022), and the biggest cultural event of Sabah Murut.
+Therefore, the best time to visit is during Kalimaran Festival, which is celebrated in March or April every year, and the biggest cultural event of Sabah Murut.

 During the festival, hundreds of Murut people from all over Sabah will put on their most gorgeous traditional customes for this annual party.
 You will be amazed by the dance performance, beauty pageant, tapai sipping, and mock wedding lined up for tourists.